The Setup π οΈ

 3.3 Enable analytics

-tab and enable analytics, the code is already in place, so this should just work out-of-the-box.
+Navigate to your Analytics tab and enable analytics, the code is already in place, so this should just work out-of-the-box.
 It is not

-standard to use Vercel analytics on enterprise level projects, so it’s up to you whether to keep this on or turn it off.
+standard to use Vercel analytics on enterprise level projects, so itβs up to you whether to keep this on or turn it off.

-If you are not going to use Vercel analytics, you can remove the <Analytics>
+If you are not going to use Vercel analytics, you can remove the <Analytics> component from the root layout (src\app\layout.tsx).

 export default async function RootLayout({